 Each year, some Christians loudly protest imagined attacks on Christmas.
-Evidently, they feel that efforts to make sure their public displays are legal and inoffensive to persons of other religions and non-believers constitute such an attack.
-In essence, if you dare to point out that my behavior is offending you, then you are attacking me.
+Evidently, they feel that efforts to make sure public displays promoting their religion are legal and inoffensive to persons of other religions and non-believers constitute a "war on Christmas."
+If one dares to point out that their behavior is illegal (e.g., violating separation of church and state by erecting pro-Christian displays on public property), offensive to non-Christians, or otherwise annoying, then one is attacking them, their religion, and/or their holiday.
 This has to be one of the strangest twists of logic I've encountered.

-To the legions of Christians who are upset about this, I'd like to point out that nobody is attacking your holiday.
+To the legions of Christians who are upset about this, I'd like to point out that nobody is attacking your holiday (I want no part of it, so I'm happy to refer to it as "your holiday").
 All we are asking is that you use some sensitivity in how you present it in public (if you cannot refrain from public displays).
-If you let this become of divisive issue, then it seems that it is you who has destroyed your own holiday.
+If you let this become a divisive issue, then it seems like you are the ones determined to ruin your own holiday.